DuetLang/.github/profile/README.md

 ## About

-Derg (DergLang) is a programming language built to compile into native-capable Luau via a stupidly fast transpiler written in Zig and C.
+Derg (DergLang) is a programming language built to compile into native-capable Luau via a stupidly fast transpiler written in Zig, Rust and C.

 It is currently mostly a solo project by !KnownSH](https://github.com/KnownSH) and the main compiler is not publically released yet.
 DergLang Example: